Meteor Garden (2018 TV series)

 Meteor Garden (流星花园 (Liúxīng Huāyuán)) is a 2018 mainland Chinese television series starring Shen Yue, Dylan Wang, Darren Chen, Caesar Wu, and Connor Leong.
 The series is based on the Japanese manga series Boys Over Flowers (花より男子, Hana Yori Dango) written by Yoko Kamio, and a remake of the 2001 Taiwanese series of the same name.
-The series is produced by the maker of the original Taiwanese series Angie Chai and directed by Lin Helong.
+The series is produced by the maker of the original Taiwanese series Angie Chai, with Mika Nakamura participating as the Japanese-side producer, and directed by Lin Helong.
 It is set in Shanghai and London.

 The series reboot was first broadcast in China on Hunan Television, then made available after its airing to VIP users of its streaming counterpart, Mango TV.
 The stream was then made available to everyone the day after it aired.
 Two episodes were released per day on a Monday to Wednesday basis.
 It was also available globally via Netflix from October 2018 through December 2024.

 Plot

 The story centers around an ordinary girl, Dong Shancai (Shen Yue), who is accepted into the most prestigious university in the country, Ming De University.
 Shancai is a girl from a family that barely makes ends meet.
-Due to her strong sense of fairness and the nature of her personality, she immediately clashes with F4, an elite clique composed of the four most popular boys in the institution, especially its spoiled, rich and arrogant leader - Daoming Si (Dylan Wang).
+Due to her strong sense of fairness and the nature of her personality, she immediately clashes with F4, an elite clique composed of the four most popular boys in the institution, especially its spoiled, rich and arrogant leader – Daoming Si (Dylan Wang).
 Gradually, Daoming Si falls deeply in love with Shancai, only to realize that she is in love with one of his best friends, Huaze Lei (Darren Chen).

 Eventually, the four boys begin to acknowledge Shancai's unyielding personality that is like her namesake: a weed that can never be destroyed.
 Shancai begins to see the good in the boys, paving the way for friendships and an eventual romance.
 However, Daoming Si's mother strongly disapproves of Shancai due to her social status and family background, thus the former doing all things in order to break Shancai and Daoming Si's relationship.